dataform-co/dataform/content/docs/dataform-cli/index.md

 dataform init-creds snowflake
 - or -
 dataform init-creds sqldatawarehouse
-- or, if you've cloned a pre-existing project - dataform install
 ```

 A `.df-credentials.json` file will be written to disk containing your provided details.